meshcloud/gate-resource/README.md

 * `passed`: Contains the name of the item that passed the gate
 * `metadata`: Contains the contents of whatever was in your gate item.
 This is useful for environment configuration settings or documenting approval workflows.

+> note: the git repository cloned during `in` is a shallow clone and does not track an upstream branch.
+> This is not a problem when using the `out` step to create or update gates.

 ### `out`: Pass an item through a gate